How you import from and export to Japan.

 The ability to supply financial services in the Japanese market will continue to be governed by Japan’s financial regulatory authorities.

-The CEPA also creates an annual dialogue between Her Majesty’s Treasury, UK financial regulators, and the Japanese FSA that will explore ways to further reduce regulatory friction.
+The CEPA also creates an annual dialogue between His Majesty’s Treasury, UK financial regulators, and the Japanese FSA that will explore ways to further reduce regulatory friction.

 You can find the provisions on financial services in Chapter 8 and Annex 8-A of the CEPA.